iconclass/server/src/help/search.md

 ### Abstract ideas - concrete forms

 Most commentators of Mueck's sculpture are in agreement: the elderly couple convey a message of mutual affection.
 We've included the Iconclass concept __56F22 Reciprocal Love__ among our suggestions to record this abstract meaning, even though Mueck's sculpture uses an extremely concrete form to convey this abstract idea.
 Interpreting a concrete form with the help of an abstract idea is of course a common procedure in iconography.
 And while the abstract ideas gathered in [Iconclass category 5](outline#iconclass5){:target="_read"} are often applied to symbolic images, like allegories and personifications, emblems and devices, they can also be used for the interpretation of a wide spectrum of images.
-Take for instance __56F23 Friendship; 'Amicitia' (Ripa)__ which is a "sibling" of __56F22 Reciprocal Love__ as shown by the consecutive notations.
+Take for instance __56F23 Friendship; 'Amicitia' (Ripa)__.

           {{% aimg 56F23IC %}}